Pashaster12/popupSlider.js/README.md

 # Planned in the future
 - make the external config file;
-- change the makeup for the situations when the slider would be embedded.
+- change the makeup for the situations when the slider would be embedded;
-- asynchronous slider loading
+- asynchronous slider loading;
+- make an npm package/